mbohnearschi-endava/jiraminer/Readme.md

 Not Yet Implemented!!!
 ##### none
 The default value for the authentication field.
 If selected, and if the JIRA server or JIRA Cloud you are trying to connect to requires authentication for the REST API, JiraMiner will fail.

+## Run
+Run the `jiraminer.sh` or `jiraminer.bat` scripts to run the application after you have entered all fields to the configuration file (`config/jiraminer-config.properties`)